 - 11. Detach Joy-Cons on Switch

-How to Fix If Nintendo Switch Not Connecting to a TV
+How to Fix If Nintendo Switch Won’t Connect to TV

 Before getting into the guide below, let’s check out what are the possible reasons behind such an issue.
 It seems that the cables aren’t properly connected to the TV, wrong input source, misconfigured Nintendo Switch settings, outdated switch firmware, faulty dock station, etc are one of the most common reasons so far.